 3. Research Accommodations

 You’re going to need a place to stay on your next family vacation.
-You’ll want it to be nice enough, affordable, and close to what you’ll be doing and places you’ll be going.
+You’ll want it to be nice enough, affordable, and close to what you’ll be doing and the places you’ll be going.
 Do your homework and research what’s out there and available before booking anything.
 Read reviews from other travelers about their experiences so you’re happy with your final choice.
 While a hotel is a good option, it’s not your only one these days.
 You may choose to camp, rent a house, or stay with relatives, for example.

 4. Brainstorm Excursions & Activities